Girls' hockey state tournament is prime Minnesota connection to 50th anniversary of Title IX

 That popularity ignited what had been mild Title IX progress in Minnesota when it came to providing a girls' winter sport comparable to hockey.

 Milestones quickly followed.
-In 1994, Minnesota became the first state to sanction girls' hockey school hockey.
+In 1994, Minnesota became the first state to sanction girls' high school hockey.
 In 1995, Sikich and her Apple Valley teammates won the nation's first state tournament.
-Twenty-seven years later, another girls' tourney begins today to crown a champion for 2022, the 50th anniversary year for Title IX.
+Twenty-seven years later, another girls' tourney begins today to crown champions for 2022, the 50th anniversary year for Title IX.

 Sikich's Eagles were a mixture of players with hockey and ringette backgrounds.
 One of her linemates didn't know how to stop.
 Sikich marvels at the sport's growth from novelty to norm.
 This winter, 114 teams competed, several of them led by at least one Division I-committed player.